-I hiked and talked to people on summer vacation and drove a lot, but per usual, broke it up with interesting stops.
-The only double backing I did was back through one highway in Wyoming, seeing the Tetons in the distance and turning south away from them made me terribly sad.
-A year earlier I had the time of my life there.
+I talked to people on summer vacation and drove a lot, but per usual, broke up the drive with some interesting stops.
+The only double backing I did was from my route in the bus was through one highway in Wyoming, seeing the Tetons in the distance, and turning south away from them made me miss being in the bus, and reminiscing on all the friends I met alone the way.
+A year earlier I had the time of my life in the Tetons, fishing and camping everyday.
 I drove through Utah, Arizona, and Nevada before hitting California again.
-I did the Angels Landing hike in Zion before going back to Los Angles, the trip back in the rental took a week total.
+I completed the Angels Landing hike in Zion the day before going back to Los Angles.
+The trip back in the rental car took a week total.
 It was a different feel than traveling in the bus.
-Less people reach out to you when you're traveling in a Kia rahter than a cool bus.
+Less people reach out to you when you're traveling in a Kia, than when you're traveling in a cool bus.

-Coming back, everything reminded me of the old bus!
+Coming back, everything reminded me of the old school bus.
 Books in doctors offices, articles online.
 I don't ever regret selling the bus, but I do miss it.
-I got a tattoo in her honor too.
-It was nice to take a break and have a hot shower whenever I like, but I'm always looking forward to each next adventure.
+It was nice to take a break from traveling and have a hot shower whenever I like, but I'm always looking forward to each next adventure.